supurloop/ssf/README.md

 Little RAM is used internally by the framework, most RAM usage occurs outside the framwork when declaring or initializing different objects.

-Microprocessors with >4KB RAM and >32KB program memory should easily be able to utilize all of this framework.
+Microprocessors with >4KB RAM and >32KB program memory should easily be able to utilize this framework.
 And, as noted above, portions of the framework will work on much smaller micros.

 ## Porting

-This framework has been successfully ported and unit tested on the following platforms: Windows Visual Studio 32/64-bit, Linux 32/64-bit (GCC), PIC32 (XC32), PIC24 (XC16), and MSP430 (TI 15.12.3.LTS).
+This framework has been successfully ported and unit tested on the following platforms: Windows Visual Studio 32/64-bit, Linux 32/64-bit (GCC), MAC OS X, PIC32 (XC32), PIC24 (XC16), and MSP430 (TI 15.12.3.LTS).
 You should only need to change ssfport.c and ssfport.h to implement a successful port.

 The code will compile cleanly under Windows in Visual Studio using the ssf.sln solution file.
 The code will compile cleanly under Linux. ./build.sh will create the ssf executable in the source directory.
+The code will compile cleanly under OS X. ./build-osx.sh will create the ssf executable in the source directory.

 For other platforms there are only a few essential tasks that must be completed:
   - Copy all the SSF C and H source files, except main.c, into your project sources and add them to your build environment.